 Watch: Taiwan's spinning acrobatic artist

-The Taiwanese American often attracts a large crowd when street-performing in various locations throughout Taiwan's capital when he is not on stage or filming for television.
+Hou often attracts a large crowd when street-performing in various locations throughout Taiwan's capital.

 Hou uses both strength and balance to whirl himself and perform acrobatics on the large metal wheel known as a Cyr.

-The 37-year-old learned his skills after finishing high school, where he travelled the world.
-While working in various jobs, Hou learned kung fu at the Shaolin temple in China and acrobatics at a circus performance school in Denmark and Russia.
+The 37-year-old learned his skills after finishing high school and travelling the world.
+Hou learned kung fu at the Shaolin temple in China and acrobatics at a circus performance school in Denmark and Russia.

 Speaking to AFP, the acrobat and dancer said: "The reason I wanted to become a street performer is because I saw it as a job without an unpleasant boss, having a great deal of freedom, a way to travel."